What Is Bounce Rate? Your Analytics Tool Is Probably Measuring It Wrong

 Summary

-Bounce rate is a useful signal, but only when you understand what it actually measures and what it doesn't.
+Bounce rate is a useful signal, but only once you know what it measures and what it leaves out.

 The definition matters.
-Universal Analytics, GA4, and engagement-based tools like Clickport all calculate bounce rate differently.
-The same website will show different numbers in each.
-Know which definition your tool uses before drawing conclusions.
+Universal Analytics, GA4, and engagement-based tools like Clickport each count a bounce their own way.
+The same website reads differently in each one.
+Find out which definition your tool uses before you draw a single conclusion.

-Context matters more than the number.
+Context beats the number.
 A 75% bounce rate on a blog post is normal.
-A 75% bounce rate on a product page is a problem.
-Always compare against the right benchmark for your page type, industry, and traffic source.
+The same 75% on a product page is a problem.
+Always read it against the right benchmark for your page type, your industry, and your traffic source.

 Your data is probably incomplete.
-If you rely on cookie-based analytics, you're calculating bounce rate from a fraction of your real traffic.
-Consider whether a privacy-friendly analytics tool that sees 100% of your visitors would give you a more accurate picture.
+On cookie-based analytics you're working from a fraction of your real traffic.
+It's worth asking whether a privacy-friendly analytics tool that sees all your visitors would give you a number you can trust.

-Bounce rate is a starting point, not a destination.
-The real question is never "what's my bounce rate?"
+Bounce rate is a starting point, not a finish line.
+The real question was never "what's my bounce rate?"
 It's "are my visitors finding what they came for?"
-Metrics like scroll depth, active time on page, and click tracking get much closer to answering that question than a single percentage ever will.
+Metrics like scroll depth, active time on page, and click tracking get you far closer to that answer than one percentage ever could.

-If you want to see what your bounce rate looks like when measured from 100% of your traffic with engagement-based criteria, try Clickport free for 30 days.
-No credit card required.
+If you'd like to see your bounce rate built from all of your traffic with engagement-based criteria, try Clickport free for 30 days.
+See engagement-based bounce rates on 100% of your traffic.

 David Karpik